SamuelHaefner/RiskAversionInShareAuctions/Readme.md

 - ```TestMon.jl```
 Contains the main functions to test for the monotonicity of $F^j$ in v.

-## Generic Scripts
+## Scripts for Estimation
+The estimation was conducted at [sciCORE](http://scicore.unibas.ch/) scientific computing core facility at the University of Basel, using a SLURM workload manager.

-The following files contain the generic scripts used to produce the actual scripts for the estimation (cf. the section *Scripts for SLURM* below).
-For more information on the files, see the files themselves.
+The following files contain the scripts to produce the .jl and .sh files that are needed to run the estimation on a SLURM workload manager.

+- ```EstimateWandTSLURM.jl```
+Produces the required .jl and .sh files to compute and save estimates of W and Theta.
+- ```EstimateWandTRobustSLURM.jl```
+Produces the required files to compute and save the robustness checks for Theta, using a log-normal distribution rather than a gamma distribution when estimating W.
+- ```EstimateBoundsSLURM.jl```
+Produces the required files to compute standard and tighter bounds, using the estimates of W(p,q) from EstimateWandTGeneric.jl.
+- ```TestMonSLURM.jl```
+Produces the required files to test for monotonicity of F.

+Essentially, the above scripts split up the jobs into a manageable number of bootstrap rounds.
+To do so, they require the following generic .jl and .sh scripts.
+For further information, see the files themselves.

 - ```EstimateWandTGeneric.jl```
-Contains the generic script to compute and save estimates of W and Theta.
 - ```EstimateWandTRobustGeneric.jl```
-Contains the generic script to compute and save the robustness checks for Theta, using a log-normal distribution rather than a gamma distribution when estimating W.
 - ```EstimateBoundsGeneric.jl```
-Contains the generic script to compute standard and tighter bounds, using the estimates of W(p,q) from EstimateWandTGeneric.jl.
 - ```TestMonGeneric.jl```
-Contains the generic script to test for monotonicity of F.

-## Scripts for SLURM
-The following files contain the scripts to produce the .jl and .sh files that are needed to run the estimates on a SLURM workload manager.
-For each *Generic.jl-File above, they split up the jobs into a manageable number of bootstrap rounds.

-- ```EstimateWandTSLURM.jl```
-- ```EstimateWandTRobustSLURM.jl```
-- ```EstimateBoundsSLURM.jl```
-- ```TestMonSLURM.jl```

-In order to produce the *.sh bash scripts required by SLURM, these scripts use the following generic templates.

 - ```EstimateWandTGeneric.sh```
 - ```EstimateWandTRobustGeneric.sh```
 - ```EstimateBoundsGeneric.sh```